 If you find seven days of award availability in the hotel you want to redeem, don't wait until everything has settled, get it booked immediately.

 The airline miles don't need to be used in conjunction with the seven-day accommodation booking; you can use them at a later date.
 They are non-refundable, however, so make sure you have done your homework on how you intend to use them before you lock in the transfer.
 You also need to stay the entire seven days as Marriott won't refund points for any unused portion of your stay.

 Of all the redemption options offered by Marriott, Hotel & Air packages used to sit at the top of the value food-chain.
-Unfortunately, that is no longer the case, and you can achieve similar or better value, plus retain the flexibility of shorter stays, redeeming your Rewards points outside of Hotel + Air packages.
+Unfortunately, that is no longer the case, and you can achieve similar or better value, plus retain the flexibility of shorter stays, redeeming your Bonvoy points outside of Hotel + Air packages.